-AH537 Healthcare Information Resources Management
+AH537 Healthcare Information Resources Management 3 credits Prerequisite: None

 This course examines concepts and techniques in healthcare enterprises for information resources management.
 Topics include strategic assessment of information needs, resource allocation, techniques for prioritization and control, system acquisition and strategic planning for information system needs and the IT Life Cycle.
 Governance structures for IT systems planning and evaluation, strategies for aligning competing interests within an organization and stages of planning for an enterprise system is also investigated.